stephenh/stephenh.github.com/_posts/2008-12-19-namedquery-considered-stupid.markdown

 To me this is just yet another example of annotations being abused as a non-XML configuration panacea where pure Java constructs would work just fine.

-**Update:** Turns out I'm uneducated, named queries can be on-startup verified against the database--cool, but that's [/2009-01-06/namedquery-proposal.html][still wrong].
+**Update:** Turns out I'm uneducated, named queries can be on-startup verified against the database--cool, but that's [still wrong](/2009-01-06/namedquery-proposal.html).